koenhoeymans/Epa/README.md

 		}
 	}

-For each class that you would allow a plugin to change something you use `Epa\Observable`.
+For each class that you allow a plugin to change something you use the interface `Epa\Observable` and the train `Epa\Pluggable` to implement it.

-	MyExtendableClass
+	use Epa\Observable;
+	use Epa\Pluggable;

+	class MyClass implements Observable
 	{
-		use \Epa\Observable;
+		use Pluggable;
 	}

 Anytime your class has something interesting for plugins you can 'throw' an event.

+	use Epa\Observable;
+	use Epa\Pluggable;

-	BlogPostDisplay
+	class BlogPostDisplay implements Observable
 	{
-		use \Epa\Observable;
+		use Pluggable;

 		public function display($postContent)
 		{